bluefoxr/COINr/README.md

 In R you can also generate the citation info using `citation(package = "COINr")`, or see the same info on the [COINr web page](https://bluefoxr.github.io/COINr/authors.html#citation).

+# Acknowledgements

+COINr was initially developed under contract for the European Commission’s Joint Research Centre and this enabled the package to get off the ground.
+Since then I have almost completely rewritten the package and significantly improved and extended it to meet the needs of other projects, and in my own time.